 Kick-Off Match: Elias vs. Apollo Crews

 In this throwaway match, two guys who both badly need the win duke it out.
 I can't help but think about how both of these guys have opposite skills: Crews is a great worker with so-so mic skills.
-Elias is a great talker, but a serviceable worker.
+Elias is a great talker but only a serviceable worker.

 Speaking of serviceable, that's a good word to describe this match.
 They didn't really break any new ground, but for a kick-off match, this got the job done.
-Unless you're itching to see either guy perform, or Elias's song, don't feel obligated to hunt this one down.
+Unless you're itching to see either guy perform or hear Elias's song, don't feel obligated to hunt this one down.

 While I feel like this match may have had a little more momentum if it happened about a month ago, this was still a solid effort from both men.
-There was some back and forth action from both men, including Jason Jordan getting that impressive Double Northern Lights.
+There was some good back and forth action, including Jason Jordan getting that impressive Double Northern Lights.

 Bo Dallas and Curtis Axel distracted the ref during Jordan's pin attempt.
 Miz gained the Skullcrushing Finale for the duke.
 After the match, Jordan cut a promo.
-And well, it's an improvement over (cringe) his first Raw promos, but I still think someone may need to do the talking for him.
+And well, it's an improvement over his first Raw promos (cringe), but I still think someone may need to do the talking for him.

 Match rating: 3.5 stars

 Before the match could even begin, Bray ambushed Finn.
 Referees had to carry Finn away, but he had none of that and went back to fight Bray.
 The match was pretty intense.
 Their Summerslam match was decent but not really special.

 This was everything I wanted their Summerslam match to be.
 Finn even made Bray look like a legit threat.
 While that crab walk has been done a zillion times before, Finn actually sold it like he was scared.
 Finn won with the Coup de Grace.
 This was predictable, but Bray has gotten enough wins that at least he doesn't feel like a jobber.